Kong/kubernetes-testing-framework/README.md

 #### Examples

-Commonly this tool is used to deploy a Kubernetes enviroment with addons such as the [Kong Gateway](https://github.com/kong/kong).
+Commonly this tool is used to deploy a Kubernetes environment with addons such as the [Kong Gateway](https://github.com/kong/kong).

 You can deploy a cluster with the Kong Gateway already deployed and accessible via `LoadBalancer` services by running the following: